ADoebele/DEDA/README.md

 Digital Economy &amp; Data Analytics WS17/18 Webscraping in Cryptocurrencies :

-    1. Scraping price Data from quandl
+    1. Implementation of a Web Scraper to gather content from https://www.nasdaq.com/publishers/bitcoin-magazine.

-    2. Webscraping of Bitcoin Magazin
+    2. Preprocessing of the Data.

-    3. Rearranging and cleaning the data
+    3. Creation of Histogram and Wordcloud.

-    4. Wordcloud/Histogram of words

-    5. Sentiment analysis
+    4. Lexicon-based sentiment classification (Loughran/McDonald)